junegunn/sql_helper/README.md

 # SQLHelper

-A simplistic SQL generator (extracted from [jdbc-helper](https://github.com/junegunn/jdbc-helper) gem)
+A simplistic SQL generator extracted from [jdbc-helper](https://github.com/junegunn/jdbc-helper) gem.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'sql_helper'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install sql_helper
+This gem is not intended to be used independently outside the context of jdbc-helper.

 ## Example